Liverpool–Manchester lines: Current services

 Following completion of electrification in May 2015, services to and Manchester Victoria are operated by Class 323 three-car and three-car and four-car electric multiple units (EMUs).

 Northern Trains operates two trains per hour on the Chat Moss line, an hourly all-stops service from Liverpool Lime Street to Manchester Airport operated by Class 323 and 331 EMUs and an hourly service from to via which calls at Earlestown and Newton-le-Willows, operated by Class 195 diesel multiple units (DMUs).

 During weekday peak times, two daily return trains operate between Liverpool Lime Street and Manchester Victoria: one service in the morning and one in the evening, calling at all stations.
 Six daily return trains also operate between Manchester Victoria and Wigan North Western: three services in the morning and three in the evening at hourly frequency via Eccles, although only morning services towards Manchester and evening services towards Wigan call at the station.

 A limited service operates between and Liverpool via the western section of the Chat Moss route, calling at all stations between Earlestown and Lime Street.

 Between Earlestown and Manchester Airport, there are additional hourly services operated by Transport for Wales, which originate from via the North Wales Coast Line and Chester.

-Northern Trains is the dominant operator on the route, and its services are operated with Class 323 three-car EMUs, Class 331 three-car or four-car electric multiple units or Class 195 tow-car or three-car EMUs.
+Northern Trains is the dominant operator on the route, and its services are operated with Class 323 three-car EMUs, Class 331 three-car or four-car electric multiple units or Class 195 two-car or three-car DMUs.
 Transport for Wales services between Earlestown and Manchester Piccadilly are usually operated by Class 197 DMUs, but Class 158 units may be substituted on occasions.

 TransPennine Express operates an hourly service between Liverpool Lime Street and Newcastle Central via Manchester Victoria and York, calling at Lea Green and Newton-le-Willows, operated by Class 802 bi-mode units.

 A similar service operates on a Sunday; however the Liverpool Lime Street to Manchester Airport service is extended to Wilmslow and the Llandudno service terminates at Chester.

 The northern Liverpool to Manchester route is also used by East Midlands Railway for empty coaching stock (ECS) movements, and as a diversionary route when the southern route is closed.